-Forex trading can be intimidating, and for many people, it’s hard to know where to start.
-So in this guide, we will help you navigate this field and tell you about the best forex brokers for beginners in 2021.
+Forex trading can be intimidating and, for many people, it’s hard to find out where to start.
+So, in this guide, we will help you navigate this field and tell you about the best forex brokers for beginners in 2021.

 Our List of the Best Forex Brokers for Beginners

-When determining the list of forex brokers for beginners, we examined the regulations, withdrawal and deposit fees, trade commissions, spreads, and minimum deposits of the brokers.
+When determining the list of forex brokers for beginners, we examined the regulations, withdrawal and deposit fees, trade commissions, spreads, and minimum deposits of each broker.
 Based on this, we came up with the following list.

 What Is a Forex Broker for Beginners?

 We have all been buyers and sellers in the forex market at some point.
-When we travel to a foreign country and convert our local dollars to the foreign country's currency, we buy foreign currency.
-The exchange we bought the currency from, be it a bank or at a counter in the airport, acted as a broker between us and the foreign exchange market.
+When we travel to a foreign country and convert our local currency into the foreign country's currency, we buy foreign currency.
+The exchange we bought the currency from, be it a bank or a counter at the airport, acted as an intermediary between us and the foreign exchange market.

-An online forex broker lets you notionally buy foreign currency (or speculate on it) without taking possession of any physical currency at all.
+An online forex broker lets you notionally buy and sell foreign currency (or speculate on it) without taking possession of any physical currency.

 How Does a Forex Broker for Beginners Work?

 Forex brokers act as financial intermediaries between buyers and sellers.
-They allow you to buy one currency using another currency at the current “exchange rate”, and you do this because you believe that the currency you bought will outperform the currency you sold.
+They allow you to buy one currency using another currency, and you do this because you believe that the currency you bought will outperform the currency you sold.